lordman/car-pooling-challenge-lordman/README.md

 ## To-do list

-There are several features/improvements we do not have currently implemented, but would be a nice-to-have:
+There are several features/improvements we do not have currently implemented, but would be a nice-to-have.
+In fact, they would be a must if this were going to be released in production:

+* **Automated unit testing**\
+  We have manually tested all the considered use cases and also have trusted in the acceptance tests to verify everything works as intended.
+Nevertheless, it is a good practice to write and run automated unit tests to ensure that every _unit_ meets its design and behaves as intended.
+This would allow us to catch bugs very early on in the development cycle and minimize the cost of fixing them.
+Those tests should be verified before committing the code, being complementary to any integration and acceptance testing.
 * **Database**\
   Currently we use slices to store the information about the cars and the journeys.
   In order to have some persistance in the data (not limited only to the program execution life) we would need to use a database to recover the status in case of crashing.
 * **HTTPS**\
   We only provide our REST API via HTTP.
 This implies the traffic is sent in clear, which makes it susceptible to eavesdropping, man-in-the-middle attacks, and so son.
   We should also offer the service via HTTPS.
 Ideally, we should redirect the HTTP traffic to HTTPS.
 * **Authentication/Authorization**\
   We have not implemented any authentication/authorization system, so anyone who can reach the service would be able to use it, without any verification about if he/she has permissions to do so.
 * **Non predictable ID for Journeys**\
   We are currently using a number to identify the journeys.
 In fact, we have asumed they arrive ordered by id (note the use of ```sort.Search``` to find a specific journey).
   Using a predictalbe identifier implies security risks (e.g., anyone could drop of a journey, even if he/she is not the _owner_ of the journey).
 Having a strong authentication/authorization mechanism would mitigate those risks.
 On the oher hand, using a non predictable identifier could have some performance implications.
 * **Appropriate logging**\
   We are currently logging writing to standard error.
   We should use a better logging system.
+* **Audit third party libraries**\
+  Trusting a third party library based only on its reputation (as we have done in this challenge) implies inherently assuming security risks.
+Also, choosing a specific library could lead to performance issues if we want to scale.
+  Before proceeding with any final implementation work, we should carry out an audit of these libraries to discover potential problems.